CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Config.md

 ### Compare The Answer With The Expected Answer

-In this case, we use ChatGPT4o to do the diff, copyNpasting the values from each file:
+In this case, we use ChatGPT4o to do the diff, copy and pasting the values from each file:

 * ./data/NotebookML_Config/security_parameters_manual.txt: the expected answers
 * ./data/NotebookML_Config/security_parameters_ns.txt: the actual answers